prasid-1/Find-Architectural-Drawings-in-image/README.md

 **Usage notes & tips**

-- **LLM configuration:**: If `anot/gptPrompter.py` uses an external LLM or API, set any required API keys or environment variables before running.
+- **LLM configuration:** If `anot/gptPrompter.py` uses an external LLM or API, set any required API keys or environment variables before running.
 Check that module for details.
-- **Headless environments:**: `bbox.py` uses `cv2.imshow` to display images.
+- **Headless environments:** `bbox.py` uses `cv2.imshow` to display images.
 On headless servers, modify `bbox.py` to save the annotated image instead (use `cv2.imwrite`) or run locally with a display.
-- **Adjusting detection prompt or image path:**: Edit `main.py` to change the prompt or to point to another input image.
+- **Adjusting detection prompt or image path:** Edit `main.py` to change the prompt or to point to another input image.

 **Troubleshooting**

-- **OpenCV errors on import:**: Ensure `opencv-python` is installed in the active environment.
+- **OpenCV errors on import:** Ensure `opencv-python` is installed in the active environment.
-- **No bounding boxes produced:**: Check `pdfFormulation/bounding_box_response.txt` and `anot/gptPrompter.py` logs — the LLM may not be returning the expected tool calls or JSON.
+- **No bounding boxes produced:** Check `pdfFormulation/bounding_box_response.txt` and `anot/gptPrompter.py` logs — the LLM may not be returning the expected tool calls or JSON.
 Confirm the prompt format and LLM configuration.
-- **`bbox.py` not generated:**: Verify `buildPdf.py` ran and that `pdfFormulation` has write permission.
+- **`bbox.py` not generated:** Verify `buildPdf.py` ran and that `pdfFormulation` has write permission.

 **Extending this project**